At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 • “Name of niche” and “guest writer”

-And you’ll wind up with dozens, if not hundreds, of blogs who are accepting guest posts.
+And you’ll wind up with dozens, if not hundreds, of blogs who are accepting guest posts across different niches and topics from health and nutrition to technology and marketing.

 For instance, if I type in “Marketing” and “write for us”, I get pages and pages of blogs looking for guest posts: